Zero Trust HTTPS: How to Setup Custom Domains on Phala Cloud

 Phala’s Advanced tab accepts this verbatim when you choose docker‑compose.yml during CVM creation.

-- New CVM → Compose file → Advanced, paste the YAML, and select a
+- New CVM → Compose file → Advanced, paste the YAML above, and select a

 prodX